Q. I need a lock ring or retaining ring. How do I specify that?

 To create either part, first select the device or feature the ring will connect to, on the Telescope

-or the Camera side (the side selected will determine whether the ring is threaded male, a
+or the Camera side (the side selected will usually dictate whether the ring is threaded female, a

 extensions and spacers -> Lock Ring